-Eyelid Malformation Surgery in Las Vegas, NV, for Growth Removal
+Eyelid Malformation Surgery in Las Vegas for Growth Removal

 While the sources are not entirely known, the main culprit is believed to be exposure to UV light.
 Other suspected causes include living in a dry, dusty, and windy environment.
 People who live near the equator or play water sports like surfing and fishing are more likely to develop pterygium.